-Barcode system is easy to use and only takes minutes to gain familiarity with hand-held scanner for barcode reading.
+2. Reduce Employee Training TimeBarcode systems are easy to use and only need minutes to gain familiarity with hand-held scanners for barcode reading.

-Barcode reader makes it easier to control over inventory status.
-Since the information is scanned directly into a computer, a fast and reliable data can be calculated through stock inventory instantly.
+3. Inventory ControlBarcode reader makes it easier to control the overall inventory status.
+Since the information is scanned directly into a computer, fast and reliable data can be calculated through stock inventory instantly.

-Barcodes can be customized as needed and help to make a more informed decisions with provided information.
+4. Better DataBarcodes can be customized when needed and that helps to make more informed decisions with the provided information.

 There are two types of barcode readers: laser scanner and camera-based imaging scanner.

-Laser scanner sweeps a laser back and forth across a barcode to capture and decode the information.
-It can perform up to 1,000 scans per second and eliminate the possibility of human errors.
+1. Laser ScannerLaser scanner sweeps a laser back and forth across a barcode to capture and decode the information.
+It can perform up to 1,000 scans per second and eliminates the possibility of human errors.
 Besides this, laser scanner also can read a barcode from 15 cm to 60 cm away.

-Camera-based imaging scanner uses a camera to capture an image of a barcode, then uses image processing technique to decode the barcodes.
+2. Camera-based Imaging ScannerCamera-based imaging scanner uses a camera to capture an image of a barcode, then uses the image processing technique to decode the barcodes.
 Camera-based imaging scanners can read 2D codes, and capture images of codes for data analysis and barcode quality check.

 Barcodes are not only the universal symbol for purchasable products, but are also used to track and trace logistics, identify patients in hospitals, validate prescriptions for patients, exchange contact information, automate manufacturing processes and much more.